Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

-In the proof of Theorem~\ref{thmosc}, we further have the following continuity criteria, which extends \cite[Theorem~1.5]{KuMiSi} to the case $1<p\le2-s/n$.
-Its proof is completely similar to that of \cite[Theorem~1.5]{KuMiSi} once we obtain Lemma~\ref{excess.decay} below.
+In the proof of Theorem \ref{thmosc}, we further have a borderline continuity criterion, which extends \cite[Theorem 1.5]{KuMiSi} and \cite[Theorem 8.15]{KuMiSi3} to the case $1<p\le2-s/n$.
+Its proof is completely similar to that of \cite[Theorem 8.15]{KuMiSi3} once we obtain the excess decay estimate in Lemma \ref{excess.decay} below.